a-fabregas/Aldo-Fabregas/index.md

 * **Optimization**: My go to solver is Gurobi via API with Python for MIPs.
 I have used IBM CPLEX in the past and other solvers such as OpenSolver.
 In mathematical programming languages I am familiar with GAMS, AMPL and OPL.
 * **Data Analysis**: Python , R , Matlab , Minitab
 * **Simulation**: I am very familiar with Arena.
 Also developed some simulations in SimPy (Python) and Simio.
 In some cases I have developed my own simulators which have worked more reliably than general-purpose discrete event simulators.

-* Machine Learning: Keras and Matlab.
+* **Machine Learning**: Matlab for prototyping.
+Matlab NN tools been out for a number of years.
+Currently in Keras and Tensor Flow for RL.
+For metaheuristics , I usullay develop customized algorithms based on the knowledge of the problem (e.g. GRASP or any nature-inspired metaheuristic)

-* **GIS**: ArcGIS, and python
+* **GIS**: ArcGIS, and python.

-* **Traffic Simulation**: My goto  program is PTV Vissim.
-I have created customized vehicle controllers via dll and manipulated the input files (XML structure) to create adn run thousands of simulations.
+* **Traffic Simulation**: My go to program is PTV Vissim.
+I have created customized vehicle controllers for connected truck simulation via dll.
+Also manipulated the input files (XML structure) to create and run thousands of simulations.

 | Command | Description |
 | --- | --- |